 - Finally, if you have several teams, set up the responsibility areas between them, or blend different workforces on one part of the project if needed.Different offshore teams and your in-house team should cooperate, not disturb each other.

-Qubit Labs is able to cover all administrative tasks in creating an offshore development center, be it searching a place for an office, managing it, hiring and HR managing your actual team and closing all financial and taxation question on site.
+Qubit Labs is able to cover all administrative tasks in creating an offshore software center, be it searching a place for an office, managing it, hiring and HR managing your actual team and closing all financial and taxation question on site.

 - Register a legal entity

 - Interior design

 - Buy furniture

 - Prepare workstations

 - Set up security signal system

 First you need to register a legal entity.
 After all paperwork is done, you need to find and rent an office fitting your requirements and budget.